laneboysrc/rc-light-controller/doc/firmware-architecture.md

 ## Creating a custom light configuration

-As stated initially, many RC body shells differ in terms of available lights.
+As stated initially, RC body shells differ in terms of available lights.
 Therefore we usually create a new custom light logic for each new body shell we acquire.
 We don't do this from scratch but mostly copy from an existing vehicle that has a hardware and light configuration close to the new vehicle.